freewilll/wcc/README.md

-# WCC Toy C Compiler for x86_64 Linux
+# WCC C Compiler for x86_64 Linux

 This project is an implementation of a subset of C for x86_64 linux as an exercise in how to write an optimizing compiler.
 The implementation is mostly based on [Engineering a Compiler 2nd Edition](https://www.amazon.com/Engineering-Compiler-Keith-Cooper/dp/012088478X).
 The compiler is self hosting.
 It's just a hobby, it won't be big and professional like gcc.
 All of the [C89/C90 specification](https://port70.net/~nsz/c/c89/c89-draft.html) has been implemented.
+All tests in [SQLite](https://www.sqlite.org/index.html)'s `tcltest` pass.

 # Usage
 ```